Top of the page

 Photorefractive keratectomy (PRK) is surgery to improve your vision.
 You can have PRK surgery in one or both eyes.
-The doctor used special instruments to keep your eye open.
+The doctor used special tools to keep your eye open.
 The cells on the surface of your eye were removed or pulled to one side.
 Then the doctor used a special laser to remove tissue and reshape the outside layer of your eyeball (cornea).
 Afterward, the doctor placed a contact lens on your eye as a bandage.

 Your eye will hurt, burn, or itch for 3 or 4 days after surgery.
 Your vision may be blurry, your eyes may water, your nose may run, or you may feel like there is something in your eye.
 But it is important not to rub your eye.
 Rubbing your eye could damage it.

 Do not remove the contact lens in your eye.
 The doctor will remove this lens 2 to 4 days after surgery.

 At first, your vision may be better.
 But it may get slightly worse.
 Sometimes it takes a few weeks to be able to see clearly.
 But you will probably be able to return to work or your normal routine in about 5 days.